parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 What if I could automate all boilerplate with a new plugin?
-What it has to do is simply take jsx code, wrap it in a function, insert the jsx preable `/** @jsx React.DOM */`
+What it has to do is simply take jsx code, wrap it in a function, insert the jsx preable `/** @jsx React.DOM */` and needed requires for external React widgets.

+It appear the last thing was the most difficult to do, because it has to be configurable by the user of the plugin.

+I think to make it configurable using an option I pass to the plugin in my `gulp.js` file.
+This option is an object that contains a key-value pair for each tag used: the key is the name of tag, the value is the path to the module.

+I then build requires looping though this object.
+It appar to be practical  enough, So I start